DesG01211517/portfolio/README.md

 ## About

-- index.html - the homepage
+- index.html - the homepage holds a list of projects completed during the first cohort at CodeX Academy. it is built with cards that give the name and a brief description of the project.
+The cards also contain a link to the Github Repository.
+In addition to cards, this page contains a Navbar with additional links to the other pages in the Capstone Project
-- script.js - the JavaScript file
+- script.js - the JavaScript file is used for the Store page "store.html".
+It uses a simple Array for each scooter availa\ble for rental.

 ## Built With

-- HTML
+\_ HTML

 - CSS
 - Bootstrap
 - JavaScript